multiword/multiword.github.io/mwe2025/index.md

 ### <a name="instructions">Paper Submission and Templates</a>

-Papers should be submitted via the workshop's submission page (TBD).
+Papers should be submitted via the [OpenReview submission page](https://openreview.net/group?id=aclweb.org/NAACL/2025/Workshop/MWE).
 Please choose the appropriate submission format (archival/non-archival).
 Archival papers with existing reviews will also be accepted through the ACL Rolling Review.
 Submissions must follow the [ACL stylesheet](https://github.com/acl-org/acl-style-files).
 For further information on this initiative, please refer to [NAACL 2025](https://2025.naacl.org/calls/papers/#paper-submission-details)